Recourse vs. Non-Recourse Factoring: Which Is the Best Option for Your Business?

 Exploring Non-Recourse Factoring: Advantages and Considerations for Your Business

 Non-recourse factoring is a type of financing arrangement in which a company sells its accounts receivable (invoices) to a factoring company, with the understanding that the factor assumes the risk of non-payment by the customers.
-In other words, if the customer fails to pay the invoice, the factoring company bears the loss, and the company that sold the invoice is not responsible for repurchasing the invoice or reimbursing the factoring company for the unpaid amount.
+In other words, if the customer fails to pay the invoice, the factoring company bears the loss.
+Thus, the company that sold the invoice is not responsible for repurchasing the invoice or reimbursing the factoring company for the unpaid amount.

 Recent Posts